Marvel Entertainment: Marvel New Media

-Marvel New Media (also called Marvel Digital) is a unit of Marvel Entertainment consisting of the company's website, web series, and podcast.
+Marvel New Media (also called Marvel Digital) is a unit of the Walt Disney Company consisting of the company's website, web series, and podcast.
 Digital shows under New Media are THWIP!
 The Big Marvel Show, The Marvel Minute, Marvel LIVE! and Marvel Top 10.

 In October 2017, Ron Richards began working at Marvel Entertainment as vice president and Managing Editor of New Media, while Marvel Digital freelance on-air host Lorraine Cink was hired as Senior Creative Producer.
 Marvel New Media expanded into a new field with the development of a scripted podcast series, Wolverine: The Long Night, announced on December 5, 2017.

-On April 7, 2018 at the Chicago Comic and Entertainment Expo, Marvel New Media announced its new slate.
+On April 7, 2018, at the Chicago Comic and Entertainment Expo, Marvel New Media announced its new slate.
 Marvel named Shane Rahmani as senior vice president and general manager of new media in March 2019.
 On April 10, 2019, a slate of 10 unscripted series including two from Marvel New Media was revealed for Disney+.
 After Rahmani left for Google, podcast host Ryan Penagos became vice president and creative executive for the organization.

 Marvel and SiriusXM announced on October 22, 2019, a multi-year deal for multiple scripted and unscripted podcast series for 2020 debuts.
 The first four scripted series feature Black Widow, Hawkeye, Star-Lord, and Wolverine, which is planned to lead to a fifth series featuring all four characters.
 The slate's unscripted podcasts would consist of talk shows, Marvel's history via a modern-day pop cultural view, and popular Marvel franchises-focused podcasts.

+In early 2023, as part of cost-cutting moves by its parent company Disney, the in-house audio production unit responsible for Marvel podcasts was cut from six to three people.
+The move also marked the end of the co-production agreement with SiriusXM, making Wastelanders the final series produced under the partnership.